There are a few medication alternatives to methadone for those who experience adverse reactions, or have become addicted to methadone.

 Methadone Treatment Alternatives

-After years of chronic opiate abuse, people in recovery often have a difficult time following through on the desire to stay well.
-While addiction in most any form can be difficult to overcome, long-term opiate use can leave the brain in a state of chemical dysfunction for months or years after a person stops using.
+While addiction in any form can be difficult to overcome, long-term opiate use can leave the brain in a state of chemical dysfunction for months or years after a person stops using.
+Methadone, a long-standing treatment for chronic opiate addiction, works well to stabilize damaged brain functions and is often used in medication-assisted treatment (MAT) recovery programs.

-Methadone, a long-standing treatment for chronic opiate addiction, works well at helping to stabilize damaged brain functions, according to the Center for Health Information & Analysis.
-Albeit so, methadone does have its drawbacks.
-In cases where methadone proves ineffective or harmful, methadone treatment alternatives work to improve upon some of the negative effects associated with methadone treatment.
+Still, the medication does have its drawbacks.
+In cases where methadone proves ineffective or harmful, methadone treatment alternatives can improve upon some of its negative effects.

-Methadone Pros & Cons
+Methadone Pros and Cons

 Methadone treatment drawbacks have to do with the drug’s mechanism of action.
-In effect, methadone works like other addictive opiates, stimulating the release of neurotransmitter chemicals, only methadone doesn’t produce “high” effects.
+In effect, methadone works like other addictive opiates, which means it stimulates the release of neurotransmitter chemicals.
+The difference is that methadone doesn’t produce “high” effects.
 That being said, a person can still use other addictive opiates while on methadone treatment.
-Methadone treatment also requires patients to frequent designated clinics on a daily basis, which can wear away at a person’s self-esteem considering the social stigma attached to methadone clinics.
-You can learn more about methadone treatment by calling 800-934-1582(Who Answers?) .
+The medication also requires individuals to frequent designated methadone clinics daily to receive their dose of the medication.
+This is not only time-consuming, but it can wear away at a person’s self-esteem, considering the social stigma attached to such clinics.

 Methadone Treatment Alternatives